-The mass of Kepler-452 b is 3.09 times the mass of Earth.
-The radius of Kepler-452 b is 1.63 that of Earth.
-At 3.09 Earth masses, Kepler-452 b is a so called Super Earth.
+At 3.307 Earth masses, Kepler-452 b is a so called Super Earth.
 Super Earths could be terrestrial worlds like Earth, but they could also be ocean worlds or terrestrial worlds wrapped in a substantial atmosphere, in which case some refer to them as Mini Neptunes.
-No Super Earths are known to exist in our solar system, but if it exists, the so-called Planet Nine could very well be a super Earth, as it is hypothesized to have a mass between five and ten Earth masses.
+Kepler-452 b orbits within the habitable zone of its parent star and could, potentially, be a habitable planet with stable bodies of liquid water on its surface, like Earth.

 |Mass||3.290 Earth masses|

 |Orbital Period||384.843 days|

 |Discovery Instrument||Kepler CCD Array|

 |Reference||Jenkins et al. 2015|